 The most important thing during the take-off is, like at all other gliders too, not the force but the constancy of the pull.
-At the start we advice to fix the accelerator with the Velcro which is attached at the front of the sitting board, in order to avoid tripping while pulling up the glider or when starting up.

-Hold the inner A-risers and the handles of the brakes and use progressive pressure on the A-risers and the energy of your own body weight until the wing is fully inflated overhead.
-The canopy is inflated quickly.
+At the start advice to fix the accelerator with the Velcro which is attached at the front of the sitting board, in order to avoid tripping while pulling up the glider or when starting up.

-When there is no pull from the lines use slight pressure on the brake.
+Hold only the middle A risers and the handles of the brakes.
+When you pull on the A-risers, the lines in the middle of the wing should be under tension before the lines on the wing ends.
+This ensures an even easier start.
+Use progressive pressure on the A risers and the energy of our own bodies weight until the wing is fully inflated overhead.
+The canopy is inflated quickly due to the super short lines.
+When there is no pull from the lines and the wing is overhead, use slight pressure on the brake.
+Look up and make sure that the canopy is fully inflated.
 After a few accelerating steps and at the same time let go of the brakes gently, you will take off.
 Then use slight pressure again on the brakes to fly at a speed with minimal sink rate.